 At CB Dogs we train at various locations around South Manchester.
 This allows us to make our classes easily accessible for as many people as possible.
 We use Scout Huts, Church Halls and Community Centres.
 All our locations have parking close by and are indoors with some outdoor space for toilet breaks.
 The map shows the rough location of each venue (email us for full address if needed)

-Hi I'm Clare and I run CB Dogs Training.
+Hi I'm Clare and I run CB Dogs!

-Fast forward 15 years to 2010 and I completed a BSc honours degree in Animal Behaviour at the University of Chester.
-Then in 2011 I decided that I wanted to use all I had learned to help others better understand and bond with their own dogs, so I started up CB Dogs!
+Fast forward 15 years to 2010 and I completed my BSc honours degree in Animal Behaviour at the University of Chester.
+After having worked in Dog Rescue for some years, I decided that I wanted to use all I had learned to help others better understand and bond with their own dogs, so I started up CB Dogs in 2011!

-I have two dogs myself, Alfie, a dopey 8 year old Black Lab and Harley-Quinn, a crazy 3 year old Lab x Staffie.
+I have two dogs myself, Alfie, a dopey 9 year old Black Lab and Harley-Quinn, a crazy 4 year old Lab Staffie Mix.
 Alf and Harles give me constant opportunities to practice my training and regularly adapt it for new situations.
 They can be hard work at times but so very worth it!

 Hi I’m Sarah and I began training at CB Dogs in September 2016.